RovenaC/Cryptocurrency-Historical-Data-Downloader/README.md

 A tool that downloads and stores historical price and volume data for various cryptocurrencies.

-In this example, I used the CoinGecko API as a reliable source for historical cryptocurrency data.
+I used the CoinGecko API as a reliable source for historical cryptocurrency data.
 We will use the requests library to make API calls and pandas to store the data in a structured format.

-__Install Required Libraries__
+__Install Required Libraries:__

-Make sure you have the required libraries installed before running the code.
+ - Make sure you have the required libraries installed before running the code.
 You can install them using the following commands:

 ```bash
 pip install requests pandas